-OVERALL GRADE POINT AVERAGE: Program requirements must be completed with an overall grade point average of 2.0 in order to receive a technical competence area certificate, certificate of technical studies, or diploma.
+OVERALL GRADE POINT AVERAGE: Program requirements must be completed with an overall grade point average of 2.0 or higher in order to receive a technical competency area certificate, certificate of technical studies, or diploma.
 Students should check with the department head for specific general education course grade requirements.